infertux/bashcov/USAGE.md

 However, it performs well under the various working directory changes performed in the [test app demo] and avoids the spurious extra hits caused by using subshells in the `PS4`.

-One final note on innards: Bash 4.3 fixed a bug in which `PS4` expansion is truncated to a maximum of 128 characters.
-On platforms whose Bash version suffers from this bug, Bashcov uses the ASCII record separator character to delimit the `PS4` fields, whereas it uses a long random string on Bash 4.3 and above.
-When the field delimiter appears in the path of a script under test or in a command the script executes, Bashcov won't correctly parse the `PS4` and will abort early with incomplete coverage results.